OpenEvalProject/evals/manuscripts/elife-45851/v1/manuscript.md

 ## Abstract

-10.7554/eLife.45851.001 ASICs are proton-gated sodium channels expressed in neurons.
+ASICs are proton-gated sodium channels expressed in neurons.
 Structures of chicken ASIC1 in three conformations have advanced understanding of proton-mediated gating; however, a molecular mechanism describing desensitization from open and pre-open states (steady-state desensitization or SSD) remains elusive.
-A distinct feature of the desensitized state is an 180 o rotation of residues L415 and N416 in the β11- β12 linker that was proposed to mediate desensitization; whether and how it translates into desensitization has not been explored yet.
+A distinct feature of the desensitized state is an 180o rotation of residues L415 and N416 in the β11- β12 linker that was proposed to mediate desensitization; whether and how it translates into desensitization has not been explored yet.
 Using electrophysiological measurements of injected Xenopus oocytes, we show that Q276 in β9 strand works with L415 and N416 to mediate both types of desensitization in ASIC1a, ASIC2a and ASIC3.
 Q276 functions as a valve that enables or restricts rotation of L415 and N416 to keep the linker compressed, its relaxation lengthens openings and leads to sustained currents.
 At low proton concentrations, the proposed mechanism working in only one of three subunits of the channel is sufficient to induce SSD.

 ## Introduction